vdrabll/rsschool-cv/cv.md

 4. Being a cs student I have some experience at programming in c++ and java

-5. I alsohave experience at IU testing at UTEST
+5. I also have experience at IU testing at UTEST

 6. My English level is B1